 $10 max loss / $1.50 = 0.06 lots

-Your lot size is set by your risk limit, not by how confident you feel in the trade.
-On VantoTrade's MT5, the minimum lot size on XAU/USD is 0.01 lots, so you can size down to match any account balance without breaking the calculation.
+Under this framework, lot size is determined by the risk limit rather than by conviction in the trade.
+On VantoTrade's MT5, the minimum lot size on XAU/USD is 0.01 lots, allowing sizing to match a range of account balances without breaking the calculation.

 Supplier and Procurement Controls